 b.
 Radioacontrast agents used during angiography.
 According to this review published in Endocrine Today up to 35% of people with diabetes may experience acute renal failure when given these during angiograms.
 Proper hydration appears to be the appropriate defense.
 Discuss this issue with your doctor before you find yourself in a hospital having tests done by doctors who don't have your chart.
 If you are at risk, make sure that information is available at any hospital you might be taken to.

 c.
 Antibiotics.
 These can occasionally cause kidney failure, too.
 Again, this is mainly a problem if you have serious kidney damage.
-If you do ask the doctor who treats your diabetes before you take ANY medication prescribed by another doctor who may not know the details of your case
+If you do ask the doctor who treats your diabetes--or a registered pharmacist--if an antibiotic is safe for you before you take ANY medication prescribed by another doctor who may not know the details of your case

 Does a Low Carb Diet Cause Kidney Damage?The belief that high protein diets cause kidney damage is one reason why, for many years, doctors warned people with diabetes that low carb diets would kill their kidneys.